Colorado State University Research Finds Epic Homes Have Improved Comfort and Air Quality#

 More than two-thirds of our lives are spent indoors.
 Research has shown that negative health and well-being symptoms and conditions are associated with poor IEQ.
 Independently, studies have indicated that energy efficiency upgrades can impact indoor air pollution, comfort, affordability and stress.

-Potential impacts from energy efficiency upgrades may include:
+Preliminary results of the study have shown the following potential impacts from energy efficiency upgrades may include:

 - Reduced energy cost burden